Detection and Estimation of Local Signals: Segmentation.

 where $\beta_0(t, T_0)$ is defined similarly to $\beta(t,T)$.
 The evaluation of (\ref{segmentprob2}) can be simplified by a summation by parts and the observation that the various functions of three variables, $(T_0, t, T_1)$, occurring in (\ref{segmentprob2}) are in fact functions of two variables: $(t-T_0, T_1-T_0)$.

-These methods determine a list of putative local signals together with generally overlapping backgrounds.
+This method determines a list of putative local signals together with generally overlapping backgrounds.
 We consider different algorithms for selecting a set of local signals and backgrounds from this list, with a preference for the additional constraint that no background overlap two local signals.
-In \cite{FaLSi18} examples of particular interest were the shortest background, (cf. also \cite{BCFr16}), and the largest $Z$ value.
-For the second of these methods we have paid in advance for false positive errors, so we can also consider other methods for searching the list, e.g., subjective consistency with a plot of the data.
+In \cite{FaLSi20} examples of particular interest were the shortest background, (cf. also \cite{BCFr16}), and the largest $Z$ value.
+Since we have paid in advance for false positive errors, we can also consider other methods for searching the list, e.g., subjective consistency with a plot of the data.
 We also find it convenient computationally to follow the suggestion of \cite{Fr14} by searching a random subset of intervals, which seems to work very well.
 When it appears that the number of changes is small, as in the examples considered in this paper, one might also use a combination of methods, e.g., searching a small random subset of intervals at a low threshold to generate candidates, then sorting those by hand with tests to detect at least one change at the appropriate higher threshold.

-The methods discussed so far are ``bottom up'' methods in the sense that they attempt to identify one local signal at a time against a background appropriate for that signal.
-A popular ``top down'' method in the change-point literature scans all the data looking for a pair of change-points (e.g., \cite{OlVe04}).
+The methods Seq and MS ``bottom up'' methods in the sense that they attempt to identify one local signal at a time against a background appropriate for that signal--an advantage if there is heterozygosity.

+A popular ``top down'' method to detect abrupt level changes scans all the data looking for a pair of change-points (e.g., \cite{OlVe04}).
 In some cases, especially if there is only one change to be detected, the method will ``detect'' two changes, as required, but it will put one of them near an end of the data sequence, where it can be recognized and ignored.
 After an initial discovery of one or two change-points, the sequence is broken into two or three parts by those change-points, and the process is iterated as long as new change-points are identified.
-Here we also consider the statistic $\max_{s < t-h} U_{s,t}$, where
+Consider the statistic $\max_{s < t-h} R(s,t)$, where

-and $h$ is a parameter that represents a minimum distance between changes that we find interesting (usually taken to be 5 or 10 in the examples below).
-An appropriate threshold may be determined from the approximation (closely related to (9))
+$\tilde{\Sigma}$ is the covariance matrix of $(Z_s, Z_t)'$, and $h$ is a parameter that represents a minimum distance between changes that we find interesting (usually taken to be 5 or 10 in the examples below).
+An appropriate threshold may be determined from an approximation similar to (9) although the details are substantially more complicated, since $R(s,t)$ is related to, but is not a Gaussian process.